 Given the measurable impacts of climate change and deforestation, the need for alternative building materials and energy sources has never been greater.
 That’s why bamboo, an incomparably renewable grass, is been touted as the sustainable solution.
 People have been building with bamboo for thousands of years, especially in Asia and South America where the big bamboo is most abundant.
 But the green building standards of today are taking bamboo construction to the next level.

 Today’s green builders and architects can work with both natural bamboo poles and modern, engineered bamboo boards and beams.
 Nothing can come close to bamboo for renewability and sustainability, but cross-laminated bamboo building materials are finally making bamboo construction a practical, scalable alternative.
-Cross-laminated bamboo has all the strength and durability of the woody grass.
+Cross-laminated and structurally engineered bamboo has all the strength and durability of the woody grass.
 But unlike ordinary and irregular bamboo poles, these materials are available in standard dimensions.

 The bamboo construction industry

 Some of the oldest homes in human civilization were no doubt made from bamboo.
 And Asians have been using bamboo for scaffolding for as long as they’ve been building high rises in Hong Kong.
 But bamboo construction has come a long way in the last few decades.